Petition placed in Islamabad HC against Imran Khan posts on x - ExBulletin

 On September 18, a position was shared on the social media of Imran Khan, where he accused the head of the army of Pakistan Asim provided to have inflicted psychological torture on him and his wife, Bushra Bibi.
 He accused of having used the army to create an atmosphere of anarchy and fascism in Pakistan.

-In an article on X, he said: “The psychological torture that inflicted me and Bushra Begum in prison is carried out by Asim Munnir, and the only goal is to bring us down and submit.
-The army did not choose General Yahya Khan to govern the country and used the army to establish a dictator, and unleashed for a reign of oppression and tyranny on the country.
-Today apart.
+In an article on X, he said: “The psychological torture which inflicted me and Bushra Begum in prison is carried out by Asim Munnir, and the only goal is to make us break down and submit.
+The army did not choose General Yahya Khan to govern the country and he used the army to establish a dictator, and unleashed for a reign of the country.
+Munir also does the same thing: using the army to create an atmosphere of anarchy and fascism in our country. “

-“Asim Munnir has left no stone not returned to extend his illegitimate rule for ten years.
+“Asim Munnir did not leave any non -returned stone for the extension of his illegitimate rule for ten years.
 First, he strangled democracy.
-By organizing the false flag of May 9 (2023), the mandate of the peoples was taken and handed over to the convicted criminals.
+By organizing the false flag of May 9 (2023) the mandate of the peoples was taken and handed over to the convicted criminals.

 He said that restrictions had been imposed on press freedom in Pakistan and that the concept of free press was eradicated.
-He wrote: “The tenuous hold of democracy that existed in Pakistan composed, to a certain extent, of an independent judicial system and free media was terminated by Asim Munnir.
-Democracy in the country is suspended, human rights violations are at their peak, the judiciary is subject and the media are intimidated. ”
+He wrote: “The tenuous holding of democracy which existed in Pakistan composed, to a certain extent, of an independent judicial system and free media was terminated by Asim Munnir.
+Democracy in the country is suspended, violations of human rights are at their peak, the judicial power is subordinate and the media are intimidated.”

 He said that Pakistan's ties with Afghanistan had been tense after Asim Munnir took the post of Pakistani army chief.
-He said, “Since Asim has been having an office as the military chief, he tried to become like relations with Afghanistan.
-When he took office, he first rendered threats to Afghanistan, then expelled the Afghan nationals who had lived here for three generations, followed by drone strikes, which makes them effort to wear them from Pakistan, creating a climate of terrorism.
-(Warrior) to lobbies in the West which oppose the current Afghan government, in order to convince them that he is the one who can fight war against terrorism. »»
+He said: “Since Asim Mnir has taken office as an army leader, he tried to become like relations with Afghanistan.
+During his performance performance, he first rendered threats to Afghanistan, then expelled the Afghan nationals who had lived here for three generations, followed by drone strikes, which makes them effort to carry them out of Pakistan A climate of terrorism.

 Imran Khan recalled that he predicted PTI's victory in the elections despite the atmosphere of fear created before the ballot box.
 He said that injustice, fascism, anarchy and economic devastation push Pakistan towards a situation like that seen in Nepal, Bangladesh and Sri Lanka.
 He urged Pakistan people to participate in the rally that should take place in Peshawar on September 27.

-In an article on X, he wrote: “Before the elections, although an atmosphere of fear prevailed, I predicted that Pakistan Tehreek-E-insaf would make clean scan, and that's exactly what had happened.
-Today, I do another prediction: injustice, oppression, fascism, anarchy and economic devastation in our country, Pakistan and Pakistan for a situation like this in Naepal, quickly arise Pakistan for a situation like that in Naepal, Pakistan, Pakistan for a situation like this in Naetan, Pakistan, Pakistan Situation like this in naepal, Pakistan, Pakistan for a situation like this in naepal, Pakistan, sraptan towards a situation like this in naepal, Pakistan, Sralig Lanka. “”
+In an article on X, he wrote: “Before the elections, although an atmosphere of fear prevailed, I predicted that Pakistan Tehreek-e-insaf would make clean scanning, and that is exactly what had happened.
+Today, I do another prediction: injustice, oppression, fascism, anarchy and economic devastation in our country, Pakistan, In naepal, Pakistan, Pakistan for a situation like the situation in naepal, Pakistan is quickly for a situation like a situation like this in naepal, Pakistan, Pakistan for a situation like the situation in Naepal, Pakistan, Srimistan towards a situation like this in naepal, Pakistan, sraping it up Naepal, Pakistan, Sheplam Lanka.

-“I teach all PTI parliamentarians and party officials: it is now time to play like authentic opposition.
-Whoever does not do it, I will dig their own political grave because that's what people expect.
+“I indicate all PTI parliamentarians and party officials: it is now time to play like authentic opposition.
+The one who will not do it, will dig their own political grave because that's what people expect.
 We have looked for legal remedies against each injustice, including the theft of our mandate, but we did not go justified.
 Against this exemption will dig their own political tombs.

+Warning: This story has not been published by the Sakshi Post team and is generated automatically from unionized flows.

 |